|Home Gallery Contact Events & Projects Demos & Lessons Film & TV Archive & Links|

 For customers in the United States, here is a list of estimated prices for Outlander glasses including carriage to the USA:

 All these carriage prices are for tracked and signed-for deliveries and are based on a 'Next Business Day' delivery service.
 They are estimates only, and the actual charge may vary slightly depending on the size and weight of the parcel.
-The US Dollar prices are also estimates, and are based on the mid-market price on 1st January 2017 of 1GBP = 1.23USD.
+The US Dollar prices are also estimates, and are based on the mid-market price on 4th May 2017 of 1GBP = 1.28USD.
 The actual price will depend on the exchange rate offered by PayPal on the payment date.

 For parcels under 2 kilos (typically parcels with one or two small or medium size glasses) there is an alternative delivery service which will take five to seven days, but which is about £8 to £10 cheaper than the prices above.

 Customers in the United States and other countries can expect to pay Import Duty.
-See this page for information.
+See below for information.

 For an up-to-date US Dollar price, please visit a financial website such as xe.com.